-Kingston Ontario is one of my favourite travel destinations.
-I love old architecture and they have preserved that so well it feels as though you are truly walking back in time.
-It has a warm, welcoming feel as soon as you enter.
-Even when I was working and they needed someone for Kingston, my hand was in the air with an Oh, Oh, pick me!
-Kind of reminded me of Epstein on Welcome Back Kotter.
+Kingston, Ontario is one of my favourite travel destinations.
+I love old architecture, and they have preserved that so well.
+It feels as though you are truly walking back in time.
+It has a warm, welcoming feel as soon as you enter the city.
+Even when I was working, and they needed someone for Kingston, my hand was in the air with an Oh, Oh, pick me!
+It reminded me of Epstein on Welcome Back Kotter.
 Oh, there is that age showing again.
-Let me slip that back in and come along and let’s explore Kingston.
+Let me slip that back in.
+Come along, and let’s explore Kingston.

 History runs deep in this town.
 You can see it around every corner.
 Kingston was first named Katarokwi on First Nation’s land when the first settlers arrived in the 1600s.
 It began to be known as King’s Town as a tribute to King George III.
-In 1788, it was shortened to Kingston.
+In 1788, the name changed to Kingston.

 Kingston was Canada’s first Capitol City in 1841.
-Only for a few short years until 1844, but as you can see walking through town its importance in Canada’s history did not stop there.
-Kingston’s role in our military defense was instrumental to our success.
+Only for a few short years until 1844, but as you can see walking through town, its importance in Canada’s history did not stop there.
+Kingston’s role in our military defence was instrumental to our success.
 Its proximity to the US made us vulnerable at that time.
 The location on the water made it an excellent resource.
-It was the birthplace and residence of Sir.
-John A MacDonald, our first Prime Minister.
-You can tour his house, the Bellevue House, built in the 1840s.
+It was the birthplace and residence of Sir John A MacDonald, our first Prime Minister.

-As you walk through town you notice all the buildings are made of stone.
-There are a few wooden buildings now but you can tell this is a city made of stone.
+Walking through town, you notice all the buildings made of stone.
+There are a few wooden buildings now, but you can tell this is a city made of stone.
 Why?
-A lot of old towns I have been in were a mixture of the two building materials.
-In the 1840s a fire devastated the downtown, including city hall.
-A law was passed that you had to use stone to build instead of wood.
+Many old towns I have been in were a mixture of the two building materials.
+In the 1840s, a fire devastated the downtown, including city hall.
+City Hall passed a law that you had to use stone to build instead of wood.
 Kingston has an abundance of limestone.
 The city is known worldwide as “Limestone City” for the beautiful architecture that is made mostly from local limestone.

-Many of these buildings have been transformed into different uses over the years.
-As an example, City Hall, which was built in 1844 was once a Tavern, a woman’s medical college, and even a city jail.
-The old Kingston Fire Hall is now a Lone Star Texas Grill and the Pembrook Railway Station is now a Visitor Centre.
-I also must mention that a lot of these old buildings are accessible to the public whether being transformed into a public space or providing tours into the past.
+Many of these buildings have been repurposed for different uses over the years.
+As an example, City Hall, built in 1844, was once a Tavern, a woman’s medical college, and even a city jail.
+The old Kingston Fire Hall is now a Lone Star Texas Grill, and the Pembrook Railway Station is now a Visitor Centre.
+I also must mention that many of these old buildings are accessible to the public, whether being transformed into a public space or providing tours into the past.
 I think that’s what I love most about this city.
-History is accessible.
+History is accessible in Kingston.

 There are so many interesting places to visit.
 Put your walking shoes on.
 Let’s go on Tour.